RAU-NLP/amazon-reviews/README.md

 [![Build Status](https://travis-ci.org/RAU-NLP/amazon-reviews.png)](https://travis-ci.org/RAU-NLP/amazon-reviews)

+### Training a fastText model in a GitHub repo's continous build
-### Sentiment analysis on a few million Amazon reviews with fastText
+*Prediction model for sentiment analysis on 4M Amazon reviews with 91.6% accuracy in 10 minutes*

 This repo trains and tests a [fastText](https://github.com/facebookresearch/fastText) prediction model automatically on submit.

 The model is supervised classification for sentiment analysis.
 The dataset included in the repo is 4M Amazon reviews, theoretically in English, in the fastText format.
 The reviews were crawled from the web, 1- and 2-star reviews labelled `positive`, 4- and 5-start `negative`, and 3-star reviews were discarded.
 It is split into train (3.6M reviews) and test (0.4M).
 It is 0.5B GB when compressed.
 To get around GitHub's file limit of 100MB, the files were `split` and a re-joined with `cat`.

 On submit the scripts are run by Travis CI, a continuous integration service free for open-source repos.
-Each run takes 10 to 15 minutes with the default parameters.
+With the default parameters, the resulting prediction model's accuracy on the test set is 91.6%., and each run takes 10 to 15 minutes.
 (On a modest MacBook with 8GB memory and 2GHz processor, it is 2 to 3 times faster.)
 There is caching so that preparing the dataset and building fastText can be skipped on most runs.

-The prediction model's accuracy on the test set is 91.6% with the default parameters.

-##### Viewing the results
+#### Viewing the results

 Visit [travis-ci.org/RAU-NLP/amazon-reviews](https://travis-ci.org/RAU-NLP/amazon-reviews/builds), click a build and view the *Job log*
 ```